ImErvin/MNIST-Problem-Sheet/README.md

 ## MNIST Problem Sheet
 This is a simple MNIST problem sheet.
-The aim of this problem sheet is to get a foot in the door and start learning about computer vision.
+The aim of this problem sheet is to get a foot in the door and start learning about deep learning.
 This problem sheet was created by [Ian Mcloughlin](https://github.com/ianmcloughlin) as part of our emerging technologies module in college.

 You can find my solutions to each of these problems in this repository.